mongodb/mongodbatlas-cloudformation-resources/cfn-resources/project-ip-access-list/docs/accesslistdefinition.md

 #### CIDRBlock

-Accessable entry in Classless Inter-Domain Routing (CIDR) notation.
-Mutually exclusive with ipAddress and AwsSecurityGroup.
+Range of IP addresses in Classless Inter-Domain Routing (CIDR) notation that you want to add to the project's IP access list.
+Your IP access list entry can be one awsSecurityGroup, one cidrBlock, or one ipAddress.
+Don't set this parameter if you set awsSecurityGroup or ipAddress

 _Required_: No